MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

                     <div class="cardText">
                         <h3>Jive</h3>
                         <p>by <a href="https://www.bainsight.com">BA Insight</a></p>
-                        <p>The Jive Connector was specifically developed for Jive, establishing a secure connection to the Jive application and mapping the content including metadata and attachments from the Jive schema to the search engine schema.
+                        <p>The Jive Connector was developed for Jive, establishing a secure connection to the Jive application and mapping the content including metadata and attachments from the Jive schema to the search engine schema.
 It then extracts content and feeds it to the search engine in a process called crawling.</p>
                         <p style="margin-top:20px;margin-bottom:20px;font-weight:500">
                             <a href="https://www.bainsight.com/connectors/jive-connector-sharepoint-azure-elasticsearch/"><font color="0065BA">More details</font></a>
                         </p>